 Even in situations where business control is being transitioned from one generation to the next, the younger generation may not understand the nuances of key vendor relationships, or how the Company navigates regulatory issues.
 Owners can unwittingly saddle successors with issues that should have been dealt with earlier.

 Certainly, it may be possible to overcome these issues, at least partially, with an orderly over-lap in the transition of management.
 That said, not all sellers want to stay involved after their business is sold.
 In these instances, the buyer is left with the grim reality of a negative situation where all she can say is, “It was like that when I got here.”

 While due diligence cannot uncover all issues – positive or negative – buyers want to know that due diligence procedures took place.
 These procedures should include a comprehensive review of the business’ value drivers.

 Value Drivers are the operating characteristics that underlie every business and form a crucial part of what gets transitioned from seller to buyer.
 Buyers can use this information to their advantage in negotiating the terms of the deal, as well as in prioritizing future plans for growth.
-Learn more about the drivers in the video below:

 How Due Diligence Benefits the Seller